mozex/anthropic-php/README.md

 ### `Edits` Resource (deprecated)

-> OpenAI has deprecated the Edits API and will stop working by January 4, 2024.
+> Anthropic has deprecated the Edits API and will stop working by January 4, 2024.
 > https://openai.com/blog/gpt-4-api-general-availability#deprecation-of-the-edits-api

 #### `create`